 Requestors: TWC-VR staff members who are authorized to request CCH records.

-Secure Site Users: Designated Regional and State Office points of contact for CCH records responsible for confirming CCH record requests from TWC-VR staff are vocationally relevant, or conducting the CCH search and furnishing the CCH record to VR Counselors.
+Secure Site Users: Designated State Office points of contact for CCH records responsible for confirming CCH record requests from TWC-VR staff are vocationally relevant, or conducting the CCH search and furnishing the CCH record to VR Counselors.

 POLICY